For the first time in more than a decade, AMD has ultimately produced a rival to NVIDIA’s foremost consumer GPU.

 Some sources suggest that the Gaming OC’s official price is £1,079.99, which roughly translates to $1,500.

-This is far from Gigabyte’s flagship variant of the RX 6900 XT, so we can’t exactly justify such a significant increase in price.
+This is distant from Gigabyte’s flagship variant of the RX 6900 XT, so we can’t exactly justify such a substantial increase in price.

 But let’s see whether the performance can justify it.